MeganWilks/2D-Top-Down-Player-Movement/README.md

 Also make sure you set a speed on the Script otherwise the player will not move

-- simple Up,Down,Right and left directions
+"PlayerMovementTopDown" - simple Up,Down,Right and left directions "Player" File - Same as above but also rotates depending where your mouse is pointing

-"Player" File - Same as above but also rotates depending where your mouse is pointing
+- ONLY Add 1 file to your player

-Only Add 1 file to your player
+- set GRAVITY to 0